Vincit/objection.js/doc/recipes/modifiers.md

 # Modifiers

 Modifiers allow you to easily reuse snippets of query logic.
 A modifier is simply a function that takes a [QueryBuilder](/api/query-builder/) as the first argument and optionally any number of arguments after that.
-Modifier functions can mutate the query passed in, but they must always be synchronous.
+Modifier functions can then mutate the query passed in, but they must always be synchronous.
 Here's a contrived example:

 ```js
 function filterGender(query, gender) {